 No. Not anymore.

-I was at first but you know what I am living my life as I want and if you cant handle me then this is your issue.
+I was at first but you know what I am living my life as I want and if you cant handle me then this is who I am.

 I didn’t/don’t and never have set out to make others feel uncomfortable.
 If I did I apologise but I didn’t do it on purpose!

-What’s it feel like to have admitted to yourself you’re transgender/a crossdresser?
+What’s it feel like to have admitted to yourself you’re transgender?

 Like a huge weight I’ve been carrying around since childhood has been lifted off my shoulders.
 I’ve surpressed this for a very long time but I’ve always loved to dress up and actually admitting this to myself was an epiphany moment.
 Since admitting to myself I am massively happier.